atoum/atoum.github.io/features.md

 First, atoum comes with a concurrent engine, which makes it fast (and secure) by default.
 Second, atoum is lightweight.
-For instance, the following table shows the time and memory required to run atoum's test suite and
-<a href="http://hoa-project.net/">Hoa</a>'s test suite, which are known to be important and intensive, both in terms of
-computation and memory:
+For instance, the following table shows the time and memory required to run atoum's test suite and [Hoa][hoa]'s test suite, which are known to be important and intensive, both in terms of computation and memory:

 <table style="max-width: 500px">